-The Design Runs windows (Figure 3-11) displays run status and information and provides access to run management commands in the popup menu.
+The Design Runs windows (shown in the following figure) displays run status and information and provides access to run management commands in the popup menu.
 You can manage multiple runs from the Design Runs window.
 When multiple runs exist, the active run is displayed in bold.
 The Vivado IDE displays the design information for the active run.
 The Project Summary, reports, and messages all reflect the results of the active run.